MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/how-to/model-customization.md

 ## Evaluate the trained model

-After training has completed, you can view the model's performance evaluation.
+After training is complete, you can view the model's performance evaluation.
 The following metrics are used:

 - Image classification: Average Precision, Accuracy Top 1, Accuracy Top 5
 - Object detection: Mean Average Precision @ 30, Mean Average Precision @ 50, Mean Average Precision @ 75